tpkreddy/Naresh_tech_batch_21_kotlin/Notes.md

     - UPDATE
 - Important advantage of a REST service is that they consume a very less bandwidth due to the efficient use of JSON data exchange.

+***Assignment***
+This json palce holder can be used to learn how to send various kinds of request, however, this also helps us to work with various other libraries (volley, asyncTask etc.).
+Try sending a request through volly and async Task.